What is Product Management?

 Table of Contents

-The role of a product manager will be different depending on the industry and product; however, there are some tasks that are universal.
+To understand what a product manager does, it's important to recognize that the role varies depending on the industry and product; however, there are some tasks that are universal.
 PMs are the “product owners” because they have responsibility for a product and work closely with every part of the company tasked with releasing and maintaining a successful product.
+A product manager defines crucial elements such as the minimum viable product (MVP) and testing scenarios during development, ensuring that their definition encompasses planning, communication, and adaptability based on user feedback.

 PMs are hired, in part, because of their expertise in a certain industry and product.
 This is necessary because it allows them to see the entire lifecycle of a product and plan accordingly.
 They need a solid understanding of the competition, market innovation, major players, and the industry’s financial health.
 This is also important because they’re better able to preempt and respond to customer feedback, both positive and negative.